-If the reader only wishes to view the basic Start/Start Assistant information, the relevant sections of the booklet are marked with this symbol on the index page.
-Paragraphs coloured red are for noting and paragraphs in green provide interpretation to the rule and practical guidance as detailed in the UKA Rules of Competition.
+If the reader only wishes to view the basic Starter/Start Assistant information, those relevant sections in the index are highlighted in green and with the index being hyperlinked, the reader can click between each section easily.

+Paragraphs in the main document coloured red are for noting and paragraphs in green provide interpretation to the rule and practical guidance as detailed in the UKA Rules of Competition.